gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 There should be minimal documentation changes required for this feature.
 Users will not need to opt-in or take any actions to take advantage of this feature.

 The documentation should include a basic overview of how auto updates works for client tools.
-Documention should also be available describing how to use the configuration values `DISABLE_AUTO_UPDATE`, `DISABLE_UPDATE_PROMPT`, and the `--skip-auto-update` flag.
+Documention should also be available describing how to use the configuration values `DISABLE_AUTO_UPDATE`, `DISABLE_UPDATE_PROMPT`, and the `--[no-]-auto-update` flag.

 ## Security Considerations

 ### Downloads

+Teleport supports manual installation of Teleport binaries from our CDN.
+Supporting automatic updates with this installation method will require validating the tarball downloads.

 Teleport provides sha256 checksums at `https://get.gravitational.com/teleport-ent-<version>-<os>-<arch>-bin.tar.gz.sha256`, which can be used to verify the tarball downloads.
 We could also consider sending sha256 checksums in the ping response.